pablo-siiilva/kid-a-v2/README.md

 - Support for #one-word-each
 - Command for pairing people on events such as album exchange:
   - `.pairs [name1] [name2] [etc...]`
+- Command for recovering deleted messages (max 10 messages, if no argument is provided then it'll only recover one message)
+  - `.deleted [opt=number_of_messages]`